Active surveillance

 Home Treatments Lifestyle Symptoms Cancers

-Active surveillance is a good option for men with early less aggressive disease with few water work symptoms.
-As up to 80% of men with PSA screen detected prostate cancer are over treated, it would be a good way to avoid the side effects of interventional treatments such as surgery, brachytherapy and radiotherapy.
+Active surveillance is a good option for men with early, less aggressive disease with few water work symptoms.
+As up to 90% of men with these prostate cancers, particularly those which have been PSA screen detected are unlikely to develop metastatic disease and tend to be over treated.
+Active surveillance is a good way to avoid or delay the side effects of interventional treatments such as surgery, brachytherapy and radiotherapy.

 There is no hard and fast cut off for recommending active surveillance, this decision is normally made following a detailed and informed discussion with the oncologist.
 The factors are more likely to lean the decision towards surveillance are those which relate the disease being unlikely to progress to symptoms during the lifetime of that patient:-